Skip to main content

 • Model context: Type @ to select a model as context.
 This scopes the agent's changes to that resource.

 3. Select the Agent mode button to specify the mode for the Developer agent.
-Available modes are Ask (default) and Code.
+Available modes are Ask for approval (default) and Edit files automatically.

 4. Review the agent's suggestions and approve or reject the changes.
-You can also use the Start over button to reset the current session.
+You can also use the Start new Copilot chat button to start a new chat session.

 5. Approve dbt commands when the Developer agent requests to run commands like dbt compile or dbt build.